moka-guys/dnanexus_tso500_output_parser/README.md

 The sambamba_chanjo coverage app is run for each pair of bam/bai files in the bams_for_coverage output.

 The sompy app is run for an sample with "HD200" in the sample name, comparing it with the HD200 known variants to generate recall statistics.

+The "MergedSmallVariants.genome.vcf" is zipped with bgzip and indexed with tabix.
+These files are saved in the sample folder in analysis_folder/Results.
+Indexing the vcf allows it to be viewed in the igv web app.

 Finally a dx run command for MultiQC is built, as the fastqc jobids used in the --depends-on flag to delay the start until all fastqc jobs have finished sucessfully.